 Navigating your way through an airport can be intimidating at the best of times; large crowds with multiple conversations at once coupled with rows of flickering, fluorescent flight boards can be a bit much for some.
 But what about those that don’t, or can’t experience these things?
 How different must it be for a passenger that is travelling with Sensory Impairments like hard of hearing or visually impaired?
 And what do UK airports do to support those using airports with sensory impairments?

 Claustrophobia affects tens of thousands of people in the UK alone.
 It can cause many problems within your life, especially when it comes to flying.
-With this in mind, and our focus on highlighting Mental Health and Travel, we thought it would be interesting to explore this and speak to the people it affects everyday.
+With this in mind, and our focus on highlighting Mental Health and Travel, we thought it would be interesting to explore this and ask people who struggle with claustrophobia on a plane.